-- Southwark CES Diabetes Guide for general practice diabetes management: helpful for pro-active care optimising management.
+- Southwark CES Diabetes Guide for managing T2DM in Covid-19 pandemic: helpful for pro-active care optimising management.
 Use in conjunction with LTC management guide

 - Diabetes structured education still going strong whilst all face to face courses have had to be cancelled, on-line and telephone supported courses are now available across south east London via clinician or self-referral.
 There is plenty of capacity on all options so please continue to refer.
 Read more

 - Cambridge Diabetes Education Programme (login required) – aimed at supporting staff providing first-line advice and support to people living with all types of diabetes during COVID-19

 - The Lambeth Diabetes Intermediate Care Team delivered a webinar for Lambeth Borough colleagues in October on the challenges of managing obesity and type 2 diabetes and SGLT-2 inhibitors – preventing cardiovascular and renal disease.
 Click here to watch

 - UCL Partners have developed searches and a resource pack for stratifying patients with type 2 diabetes available on their CVD resources page.

 guidance was published 20th January 2021 providing guidance on supporting patients who have been discharged following a course of dexamethasone for treatment of COVID-19 in hospital.

 NEW (8 Jan 2021) Clinical Risk stratification guidance

 - COVID-19 Risk stratification pathways to support primary care and people with Diabetes- Diabetic Kidney Disease (DKD) Risk Stratification and High Risk Foot Disease Pro-active Management – covering letter